Sihoo Doro S300 Office Chair Review: The Aeron Killer?

 ProsCons

 Premium Build.
-High-end materials and rock-solid build quality.Chrome Detailing.
+Everything feels nice to the touch.
+Rock-solid build quality.Chrome Detailing.
 You’ll either love it or hate it.

 Exceptional Ergonomic Support.
 Excellent armrests and seat pan.
 The backrest has a superb recline motion.Integrated Headrest.
 Dealbreaker for people who want a real headrest.